Washington Metro: Smoke incidents

-On January 12, 2015, during early evening rush, a Yellow Line train stopped in the tunnel and filled with smoke just after departing L'Enfant Plaza for Pentagon due to "an electrical arcing event" ahead in the tunnel.
-Everyone on board was evacuated; 84 people were taken to hospitals and one person died.
+During the early evening rush on January 12, 2015, a Yellow Line train stopped in the tunnel.
+It filled with smoke just after departing L'Enfant Plaza for Pentagon due to "an electrical arcing event" ahead in the tunnel.
+Everyone on board was evacuated; 84 people were taken to hospitals, and one died.

 On March 14, 2016, an electrified rail caught fire between McPherson Square and Farragut West, causing significant disruptions on the Blue, Orange, and Silver lines.
 Two days later, the entire Metro system was shut down so its electric rail power grid could be inspected.

 Future expansion

-WMATA expects an average of one million riders daily by 2030.
+As of 2008, WMATA expects an average of one million riders daily by 2030.
 The need to increase capacity has renewed plans to add 220 cars to the system and reroute trains to alleviate congestion at the busiest stations.
 Population growth in the region has also revived efforts to extend service, build new stations, and construct additional lines.